 #BlackLivesMatter was founded in 2013 in response to the fatal shooting of Trayvon Martin.
-Black Lives Matter Foundation, Inc is a global organisation in the US, UK, and Canada, whose mission is to eradicate white supremacy and build local power to intervene in violence inflicted on Black communities by the state and vigilantes.
+Black Lives Matter Foundation, Inc is a global organisation in the US, UK, and Canada, whose mission is to eradicate White supremacy and build local power to intervene in violence inflicted on Black communities by the state and vigilantes.
+There are great resources available to help educate yourself about the BLM movement, including our Race and Culture Booklist on the Intranet.